Growing up in western Uganda, where accessing education is a struggle, Peter Agaba found inspiration in books.

 “So that kids (or others) have some material to read,” he said.

 Jill Price, who coordinates a tutoring lab through WKU’s Mathematics Department, has helped Agaba get the word out about the project.
 She described Agaba as both appreciative of the opportunities he’s had and determined to share them with others.

 “He’s compassionate,” she said.
-“He really has a heart to help the children in his hometown.”
+“He really has the heart to help the children in his hometown.”